cxzczxzc/cloud-competition-repo/Terraform/ForStudents/Cloud9_README.md

     ```
     **Note**: Remove any line of code in provider.tf curly brackets

-14. Type following commands to init, plan, and apply
+14. At terminal, type following commands to init, plan, and apply
     ```
     terraform init
     terraform plan